History of Cortina d'Ampezzo

 The hill where the castle once stood

-As wisely foreseen by the council the Fortress of Botestagno is usually frequented by tourists and residents.
+As wisely foreseen by the council the Fortress of "Podestagno," is usually frequented by tourists and residents.
 In addition to history, visitors can admire a beautiful panorama over the Ampezzo valley.

-If you want to know how to visit the ruins of the castle and get some more information, we invite you read the page dedicated to the hike from "Ra Stua" to the fortress of Botestagno, which is also known as Podestagno, from the German Peutelstein.
+If you want to know how to visit the ruins of the castle and get some more information, we invite you to read the page dedicated to the hike from "Ra Stua" to the fortress of "Podestagno," which is also known as "Botestagno."
 You can find it below:

 From Sant'Uberto to Podestagno